 Our credit risk corresponds primarily to trade receivables.
 Since the market for our services is the offshore oil and gas industry, our customer base consists primarily of major and independent oil and gas companies, as well as government-owned oil companies.
-At June 30, 2021, we believe that we have potentially significant concentrations of credit risk due to the number of rigs we currently have contracted and our limited number of customers, as some of our customers have contracted for multiple rigs.
+At September 30, 2021, we believe that we have potentially significant concentrations of credit risk due to the number of rigs we currently have contracted and our limited number of customers, as some of our customers have contracted for multiple rigs.

 In general, before working for a customer with whom we have not had a prior business relationship and/or whose financial stability may be uncertain, we perform a credit review on that customer, including a review of its credit ratings and financial statements.
 Based on our credit review, we may require that the customer have a bank issue a letter of credit on its behalf, prepay for the services in advance or provide other credit enhancements.
-We currently have one customer for which we have required a letter of credit to guarantee \$12.8 million of the revenue to be earned pursuant to a contract extension amendment signed during 2020.
-We have not required any other credit enhancements by our customers or required any to pay for services in advance at June 30, 2021.
+We currently have one customer for which we required a letter of credit to guarantee a portion of the revenue to be earned pursuant to a contract extension amendment signed during 2020.
+The letter of credit guaranteed \$4.6 million of revenue at September 30, 2021, of which \$2.3 million expired on October 31, 2021.
+We have not required any other credit enhancements by our customers or required any to pay for services in advance at September 30, 2021.
 We have historically used the specific identification method to identify and reserve for uncollectible accounts.
 The amounts reserved for uncollectible accounts in previous periods have not been significant, individually or in comparison to our total revenues.
-At June 30, 2021, \$5.8 million in trade receivables were considered past due by 30 days or more, of which \$5.5 million were fully reserved for in previous years and none of the remaining \$0.3 million were older than 90 days past due.
+At September 30, 2021, \$7.3 million in trade receivables were considered past due by 30 days or more, of which \$5.5 million were fully reserved for in previous years and \$0.3 million of the remaining \$1.8 million were older than 90 days past due.